 The legislation requires a cooperative agreement as part of a multifaceted effort to combat teenage pregnancy and reform welfare.
-Specifically, the law requires the Attorney General's Office, the Department of Health and Social Services, the Department of Services to Children, Youth, and Their Families, the Department of Public Instruction, and statewide law enforcement agencies to establish a cooperative agreement specifying the various roles of the agencies involved.
+Specifically, the law requires Delaware's Attorney General's Office, the Department of Health and Social Services, the Department of Services to Children, Youth, and Their Families, the Department of Public Instruction, and statewide law enforcement agencies to establish a cooperative agreement specifying the various roles of the agencies involved.
 As a result of this legislation, the Department of Health and Social Services and the Department of Public Instruction conducts programs designed to reach state and local law enforcement officials, the educational system, and relevant counseling services on the problem of statutory rape.

-A new initiative is a partnership with the Delaware Fatherhood and Family Coalition (DFFC).
-DFFC develops programming that addresses statutory rape through community presentations and the distribution of literature.
-The program will provide-education and training on the problem of statutory rape so that teenage pregnancy prevention programs may be expanded in scope to include men.
+Delaware has a partnership with the Family Life Center to conduct programming that addresses statutory rape through community presentations and the distribution of literature.
+The program will provide education and training on the problem of statutory rape so that teenage pregnancy prevention programs may be expanded in scope to include men.